Paying your cleaning employees fairly and on time keeps them motivated, reduces turnover, and improves service quality.

-Below, I explain what to pay your employees and discuss the best cleaning company payroll solutions for quick and accurate payments.
+Below, we explain how much to pay your employees and discuss the best payroll solutions for cleaning companies to ensure quick, accurate payments.

 Key Takeaways

-• You can pay your cleaning employees hourly wages, fixed salaries, or through per-job or commission-based payment structures.
+- You can pay your cleaning employees by the hour, on a fixed salary, or through per-job or commission-based payment structures.

-• To determine how much to pay your cleaning employees, consider local pay rates, labor laws, your cleaner’s skills and experience, labor laws, and your budget.
+- To determine how much to pay your cleaning employees, consider local pay rates, labor laws, your cleaner’s skills and experience, and your budget.

 How Should I Pay My Cleaning Employees?